-NB.
-A new MPN is required each academic year (loan period) that you borrow.
+A new MPN will be required for each academic year (loan period) that you borrow.

-The MPN is a binding legal document between you and the U.S. Department of Education that outlines the terms of your loan.
-You should keep a copy for your own personal reference and in order forward a copy to the University.
+The MPN is a binding legal document between you and the U.S. Department of Education (ED) that outlines the terms of your loan.

 If you would require a paper copy of your MPN to sign, you will need to request one by contacting COD Applicant Services on 1-800-557-7394.

 What happens next?

-Please note that the stated disbursement date on the visa letter is the date that we intend to pay your loan payment (after the deduction of any University fees).
-With international banking, however, there can be delays outside of our control.
+Please note that the stated disbursement date on the letter is the date we intend to make your loan payment (after the deduction of any University fees).
+With international banking, however, there can may delays outside of our control.